Martin Gardner: Influence

 Martin Gardner had a major impact on mathematics in the second half of the 20th century.
-His column lasted for 25 years and was read avidly by the generation of mathematicians and physicists who grew up in the years 1956 to 1981.
+His column ran for 25 years and was read avidly by the generation of mathematicians and physicists who grew up in the years 1956 to 1981.
 His writing inspired, directly or indirectly, many who would go on to careers in mathematics, science, and other related endeavors.